TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 ### Create a user account

-First, we're going to create a [User Account](https://torguard.net/clientarea.php?action=changepw){:target="\_blank" rel="noopener noreferrer"} for your VPN so we won't need to use your main account that you use to login to your account on the Torguard site.
+First, we're going to create a [User Account](https://torguard.net/clientarea.php?action=changepw){:target="\_blank" rel="noopener noreferrer"} for your VPN so we won't need to use the main account you use to log in to the Torguard site.
 This account will be used to authenticate with your VPN service that your Torrent client will use.

 `Services` > `My Services` > `Manage` > `Manage Credentials`